MiguelDelao/Fricofont/README.md

 # Fricofier
-Created for the 2022 UGA
+Created for the 2022 UGA Makeathon
 2nd place

 ## Description